lokindoo/CMLEval/readme.md

 - X correct answer

 The main metrics to evaluate each method are:
-- MCQA - Exact Match, Precision, Accuracy, Cohen's Kappa
+- MCQA - Precision, Accuracy, Cohen's Kappa
 - CoCo-CoLa, Cossim / Cross-lingual Consistency

+The evaluation prompt so far has included CoT based on the intuition that CoT generally improves results.
+Tests without CoT need to be conducted to prove this theory in the cross- multilingual context.

 # Running evaluations